shalabs/differential-gene-expression-analysis/README.md

 # differential-gene-expression-analysis
-Analysis of cancer gene expression data
+Analysis of cancer gene expression data using Bioconductor with R.